UweHeber/mutation-test/README.md

 The example above is the simplest.
 PITest provides various configurations very well described into [PITest Maven Quick Start page][3].

-Simple example to learn about mutation testing using "pitest", maven plugin will generate an html report with useful information about mutants.

 ## Run PITest